MetPX/sarracenia/doc/sr_watch.1.rst

 posts are randomized meaning that the will not be posted ordered by block number.

-**[-real|--realpath <boolean>]**  EXPERIMENTAL

-The realpath option resolves paths given to their canonical ones, eliminating any indirection via symlinks.
-The behaviour improves the ability of sr_watch to monitor trees, but the trees may have completely different paths than the arguments given.
-This option also enforces traversing of symbolic links.
-This is implemented to preserve the behaviour of an earlier iteration of sr_watch, but it is not clear if it required or useful.
-Feedback welcome.

 **[-rr|--reconnect]**

 Active if *-rc|--reconnect* appears in the command line... or